Richard Norris (musician)

-Richard Norris was born 23 June 1965 and is a London-based record producer, songwriter, sound engineer, musician, DJ and author.
+Richard Norris (born 23 June 1965) is a London-based record producer, songwriter, sound engineer, musician, DJ and author.
 He is best known as a member of electronic dance band The Grid.
-Richard has also worked as a producer and engineer since the 80s with artists such as: Bryan Ferry, Genesis Breyer P-Orridge, Marc Almond, Joe Strummer and the Pet Shop Boys.
+Norris has also worked as a producer and engineer since the '80s with artists such as Genesis Breyer P-Orridge, Marc Almond and Joe Strummer.

 Norris began making music as a teenage member of St. Albans punk band Innocent Vicars.
 Vicars recorded two singles in 1980: "Antimatter" and "Funky Town" for the independent No Brain Records.
 Norris started working in the music industry as the label manager for the British psychedelic record label Bam Caruso before becoming a writer for NME in 1987.

 Bands

 The Grid

+Norris and David Ball collaborated together as M.E.S.H, one of the groups formed by Psychic TV members for the fake compilation Jack The Tab – Acid Tablets Volume One in 1988.
+They released their track, Meet Every Situation Head On, as a single.